jdmiguel/banner_js/README.md

-## BANNER STANDART TEMPLATE
+## BANNER PLUGIN JAVASCRIPT

 ### DESCRIPTION

-This repository offers a diferent way for developing standart banners.
+This repository provides a javascript plugin (no JQUERY) for developing banners.
 When you try this, you will check how your **production performance** has been improved.

 ### REQUERIMENTS